SillyTavern/SillyTavern-Docs/Extras/extensions/Live2d.md

 The ifacialmocap_puppeteer requires an iOS device that is capable of computing blend shape parameters from a video feed.
 This means that the device must be able to run iOS 11.0 or higher and must have a TrueDepth front-facing camera.
 (See this page for more info.)
 In other words, if you have the iPhone X or something better, you should be all set.

 ### How to use
-You must launch extras with the following modules for live2d to work: classify and live2d! classify is required for handling of the live2d.png file.
-Additionally you may also use --live2d-gpu to load the blend models into GPU memory and make the animations 10x faster.
+You must launch extras with the following modules for talkinghead to work: classify and talkinghead! classify is required for handling of the talkinghead.png file.
+Additionally you may also use --talkinghead-gpu to load the blend models into GPU memory and make the animations 10x faster.
 It is highly recommended to use gpu acceleration!
-By default once the program starts it will load a default image SillyTavern-extras\live2d\tha3\images\lambda_00.png.
-You can verify it is working by going to http://localhost:5100/api/live2d/result_feed or YOUR EXT URL:PORT/api/live2d/result_feed.
+By default once the program starts it will load a default image SillyTavern-extras\talkinghead\tha3\images\lambda_00.png.
+You can verify it is working by going to http://localhost:5100/api/talkinghead/result_feed or YOUR EXT URL:PORT/api/talkinghead/result_feed.

 -Once the server has started goto the Extension API tab and connect.
-Then simply select a character card to load. (--enable-modules=classify,live2d --live2d-gpu in server.py)
+Then simply select a character card to load. (--enable-modules=classify,talkinghead --talkinghead-gpu in server.py)

--Now select the Character Expressions, if you check the image type live2d box the script will replace your current character expression with the result of YOUR EXT URL:PORT/api/live2d/result_feed unchecking the box SHOULD return the image back to the orginal expression, however sometimes you have to send a new message to the chat to "reload" the image.
+-Now select the Character Expressions, if you check the image type talkinghead box the script will replace your current character expression with the result of YOUR EXT URL:PORT/api/talkinghead/result_feed unchecking the box SHOULD return the image back to the orginal expression, however sometimes you have to send a new message to the chat to "reload" the image.

--If you do not have a live2d.png file in the character directory it will simply show either the default image or the last character card that had a live2d.png file.
+-If you do not have a talkinghead.png file in the character directory it will simply show either the default image or the last character card that had a talkinghead.png file.
 The animation source image is changed when the character card is changed.

--Now open the character expressions scroll down to the live2d image and upload an image file that meets the requirements in the section below called "Contraints on Input Images".
+-Now open the character expressions scroll down to the talkinghead image and upload an image file that meets the requirements in the section below called "Contraints on Input Images".

--Then check and uncheck the Live2d box to reload the character.
+-Then check and uncheck the talkinghead box to reload the character.
 IF the image is funny looking it is probably because it is not transparent / has no alpha layer.
 Otherwise follow the instructions and teamplate below.

 ### Contraints on Input Images
 In order for the system to work well, the input image must obey the following constraints: